-The formal requirement for admission to the Master Psychology programme at the Faculty of Psychology in Vienna is proof of university entrance qualification such as
+The formal requirement for admission to the Master Psychology programme at the Faculty of Psychology in Vienna is a proof of university entrance qualification such as

 - a Psychology Bachelor Programme degree earned at the SFU Faculty of Psychology or